-[Peter Paul Media] — United Airlines on Sunday completed FAA certification of its first Boeing 787 Dreamliner making it the first U.S. airline to operate a scheduled passenger flight using Boeing’s advanced-composite jetliner.
+[Peter Paul Media] — United Airlines completed FAA certification of its first Boeing 787 Dreamliner Sunday making it the first U.S. airline to operate a scheduled passenger flight using Boeing’s advanced-composite jetliner.

-Passengers cheered as United’s inaugural flight touched down at Chicago’s O’Hare airport on Sunday after a month-long certification process involving non-commercial flights and a series of test scenarios during more than 100 flight hours.
+Passengers cheered as United’s inaugural flight touched down at Chicago’s O’Hare airport after a month-long certification process involving non-commercial flights and a series of test scenarios during more than 100 flight hours.

 The airline received its first Dreamliner on September 23 and is expected to take ownership of four more by the end of the year.
 Another 50 are on order.
 Globally, customers have placed 929 orders for the new plane, according to numbers released by Boeing.